ksylvan/docker-mail-server/README.md

 On your control host, the first time you run this, it will run `./bin/setup` and set your `./inventory` files and variable files in `./group_vars/all/`.

+Subsequent runs of `./bin/setup` will read the stored values and present them as defaults.

 Use `make reset` to remove these files and start over.

 You can also `make redo` if you make changes to your